-Rockers Mark 45th Anniversary of the Fillmore East’s Opening Night
+Rockers Look Back at the Fillmore East’s Opening Night

 The hall’s legendary acoustics made it a favorite place for artists like the Allman Brothers, the Grateful Dead and John Lennon to record live albums.
 But by June 1971, Graham said he needed a rest and closed the Fillmore East.
 Graham died in a helicopter crash in 1991; though its facade remains, the Fillmore East’s site is now a bank and an apartment complex.

 Ultimate Classic Rock talked with some of the artists who performed at the Fillmore East: Vocalist David Clayton-Thomas of Blood Sweat & Tears; blues guitarist Elvin Bishop, who appeared with the Paul Butterfield Blues Band and the Elvin Bishop Group; saxophonist Emilio Castillo, leader of Tower of Power; and guitarist Sam Andrew of Big Brother & the Holding Company, the band that headlined the Fillmore East’s opening 45 years ago.

 Let’s begin with the first show.
 How did it go?